 Read more about the app on the Focus adult social work website: www.focusadultsocialwork.co.uk/myautisticworldapp/

 Download the App

-My Autistic World is available on iOS & Android from Apple App Store & Google Play.
+My Autistic World is available from Apple App Store.

 There are lots of local and national support services out there but knowing where to start to look for help can feel overwhelming.
 We have put together support services for the most common enquiries we receive and to try help you find services quickly and easily we have split in to the following:

 - Social, emotional and mental health

 - Support for pre birth and young children

 - Preparing for adulthood

 Caring for a child or young person with additional needs can mean you encounter more financial pressures.
 There is support out there, both locally and nationally.